Elijah Wald – Musical Projects

-The music was mostly recorded in one long session, by an excellent engineer named Frank Coakley who constructed an impromptu recording studio in a couple of rooms of my mom’s house.
-It ranges from blues to jive, swing, country, Bahaman, and African pieces.
+The music ranges from blues to jive, swing, country, Bahamian, and African pieces.
 There are a couple of songs by Blind Lemon Jefferson, one by Woody Guthrie, one by Jean-Bosco Mwenda, and one by Harry "The Hipster" Gibson, as well as a couple of newer things from Butch Hancock and Townes Van Zandt.
-The musicians are all past masters of their instruments, and they played great, with a lot of energy, imagination, and a live, loose, swinging feel.
-All in all, the CD sounds like a bunch of good musicians enjoying themselves, which is what it was.
-The cover painting is by the legendary 91-year-old blues and string band musician Howard Armstrong, with whom I have played off and on for the last few years.
+The musicians are all past masters of their instruments, and it was a fun session.
+The cover painting of us was done by Howard Armstrong, a fine painter as well as a terrific fiddler, mandolinist, singer, and bon vivant, alas no longer with us.

-Then there are the various albums I have produced or compiled over the years.
+Aside from my own recordings, I have produced or compiled a few albums over the years.
 I took on these projects because I loved the music, and I unabashedly recommend them all (except my LP, about which I am abashed):

 I won a Grammy for the notes to this one, but the real honor was just being asked to do it.
 By far the most ambitious album project to come my way, it is a five-CD history of Arhoolie Records, the rootsiest of roots music labels.
 It includes 106 songs by 96 artists, all recorded by Arhoolie's president and founder Chris Strachwitz, a quirky and unique figure who has done as much to preserve and popularize classic American music as anyone alive.
 Chris started the label with a record by Texas bluesman Mance Lipscomb in 1960, and has built up an unmatched catalogue of blues, Cajun, Tex-Mex norteño, and a whole bunch of other styles.
 We conceived this box as a sort of musical autobiography, following Chris’s journey through the byways of American music (with occasional detours to Austria and Afghanistan.
 I wrote a 68-page book, giving the history of Arhoolie and track-by-track reminisences from Chris about the artists and recording sessions.
 The book is lavishly illustrated, the music is great, and I could not be prouder to be associated with a retrospective set than I am of this one.
 (Incidentally, along with the Album Notes award, Chris and I were also nominated as co-producers in the Best Historical Album category.)
 You can find out more about it and hear some samples at Arhoolie’s site, which is also full of a lot of other great music.